OfficeDev/office-scripts-docs/docs/resources/add-ins-differences.md

 ## APIs

-There is no synchronous version of the Office JavaScript APIs for Office Add-ins.
-The standard Office Scripts APIs are unique to the platform and have numerous optimizations and alterations to avoid the usage of the `load`/`sync` paradigm.
+While the Office JavaScript APIs for Office Add-ins and the Office Scripts APIs share some functionality, they are different platforms.
+The Office Scripts APIs are an optimized, synchronous version of the Excel JavaScript API model.
+The major difference is usage of the `load`/`sync` paradigm with add-ins.
+Additionally, add-ins offer APIs for events and a broader set of functionality outside of Excel, known as the Common APIs.

-Some of the [Excel JavaScript APIs](/javascript/api/excel?view=excel-js-preview&preserve-view=true) are compatible with the [Office Scripts Async APIs](../develop/excel-async-model.md).
-Some samples and add-in code blocks could be ported to `Excel.run` blocks with minimal translation.
-While the two platforms share functionality, there are gaps.
-The two major API sets that Office Add-ins have but Office Scripts do not are events and the Common APIs.

 ### Events